DirkR/capturadio/README.md

 The mp3 file will be stored inside the current working directory.
 You can also put the file somewhere else:

     capturadio.py -l 3300 -s station1 -b "My favorite radio show" -d /var/www/radio

+Usually these commands are run by the cron facility on your host.

 The command